![]() |

 I Call It the Pinterest Effect

 And then it occurred to me.
-Everything that's made now in factories was first made in kitchens and garages and tinkers' workshops – until it became commercialized.
+Everything that's now manufactured in labs and factories was first dreamed up in kitchens and garages and tinkers' workshops – until it became commercialized.

 The Lessons of Type 2 Diabetes

 People newly diagnosed with Type 2 diabetes have so much to learn, at first it’s confounding.
-There’s the food, the glucose testing, the medication, the weight loss, the carbs, the sugars, the insulin.
+There’s the diet changes, the glucose testing, the medication, the weight loss, the carbs, the sugars, the insulin.

 So do the math.